Mustang Trekking Overview

 Upper Mustang Trek is a moderate to difficult trek depending on the route and duration.
 It is a high-altitude trek that passes through remote villages, passes, and stunning landscapes.
 Trekking in the Upper Mustang is physically demanding and can involve long days of walking, with some steep ascents and descents.
 The high altitudes can also add to the challenge.
 It is recommended that trekkers have a good level of fitness and that they are prepared for the challenge.

-Alternative Itinerary for Upper Mustang Trek
+Is there any Alternative Itinerary for Upper Mustang Trek

 Day 1: Arrival in Jomsom & drive to Chele (we would like to start in Chele if possible)